douglascamata/setup-docker-macos-action/README.md

 - No other OS will be supported.
 - Binaries will be downloaded directly from the source when possible.

+# Currently supported public runner images

+- `macos-12`
+- `macos-13`

+# ARM64 processors (M1, M2, M3 series) used on `macos-14` images are unsupported!

+Yes, exactly what you just read.
+These processors do not support nested virtualization.
+This means Colima can't start the VM to run Docker.

+For the M1 processor there is no hope.
+It lacks the hardware support for this.

+The M2 and M3 processors have such hardware support, but no software support from Apple's Hypervisor framework (so no hopes for QEMU) or Virtualization framework (alternative to QEMU).

+I'm sorry, but there's nothing I can do about it.
+All we can do is wait.
+If I miss the announcement of nested virtualization support, please open an issue.

 ## Features

 - Safety check to ensure the action is running in macOS.